TriValley Primary Care - Pennridge Office

 Please ask a provider if there is a service that you don't see here.

-In addition to the above services, TriValley Primary Care providers offer travel medicine, acupuncture and DXA bone scan services for Medicare patients.
+In addition to the above services, TriValley Primary Care providers offer travel medicine and DXA bone scan services for Medicare patients.
 And, the QuikMedsSM (cash and carry medications) service is also available in many TriValley offices.
 Finally, Laser Hair Removal is offered at the Lower Salford Office in Harleysville.

 How to Reach Us